J0nasW/logu-iota/readme.md

 This Repo is dedicated to gather some sample scripts for IOTA Implementations.
 There will be some scripts in the "examples" folder and hopefully a working ledger with a private tangle coming soon.

 To get it working, you need the latest `node.js` and all required packages.
-See the `package.json`-ile for details.
+Go to the official [Node.js Download Page](https://nodejs.org/en/download/) to get it.
+For information on the required packages, see `package.json`.

 ## Example Scripts
 These Scripts are for testing and get to know IOTA.